Pitt-JonesLab/pitt-joneslab.github.io/join/index.md

 The ATOMS Lab is focused on developing and using computational chemistry and artificial intelligence tools for solving engineering problems.
 Undergraduate researchers will generally work on one of two tracks: 1) simulating properties of molecules, or 2) building/using AI tools for discovering Chemical Engineering theories.
 These may involve activities such as running molecular simulations on a supercomputer or writing/running code for AI.

 **What are the hours for the position?** <br>
 Apart from attendance at weekly group meetings, students are free to work according to a flexible schedule.
-So far during COVID, all work has been remote, though we do have a lab office under construction for future use.

 **How do I apply?** <br>
 If you’re interested in applying for a lab position or for research credit, you must read <a target="_blank" href="/static/docs/ATOMS Lab_student_expectations.pdf">ATOMS Lab Undergraduate Research Agreement</a> carefully to make sure you understand what’s involved.
 Then include in a single email: (1) your resume (PDF), (2) unofficial copy of your transcript (PDF); freshman can send high school transcript (PDF), and (3) one page or less explaining why you’d like to work in our lab (PDF). <br>